jonnonz1/nz-statute-book/acts/public/1998/land-transport-act-1998.md

 ### 216 Transitional regulations
 Without limiting the powers conferred by section 167, the Governor-General may from time to time, by Order in Council, make regulations—
   (a) Prescribing transitional and savings provisions concerning the coming into force of this Act, which may be in addition to or in place of the transitional and savings provisions of this Part:
-  (b) To facilitate the bringing into force of any rules under this Act; and to remove any inconsistency between regulations or orders made under the Transport Act 1962 or Part 2 of the Transport (Vehicle and Driver Registration and Licensing) Act 1986:
+  (b) To facilitate the bringing into force of any rules under this Act; and to remove any inconsistency between regulations or orders made under the Transport Act 1962:
   (c) Providing that subject to such conditions as may be specified in the regulations, during a specified transitional period,—
     (i) Specified provisions of this Act (including definitions) do not apply:
     (ii) Specified terms have the meanings given to them by the regulations: